 How West German and French citizens as well as East Germans and Poles related to one another in everyday life within these border regions can shed light on what “Europe” means when viewed “from below”—and about its limits.
 Indeed, cross-border contact has fostered resentment and indifference as well as reconciliation.

-This research project will focus on how French, Polish, and East and West German residents incorporated borders into day-to-day practices connected with work and leisure; how they appropriated state discourses and narratives of “Europe” or of “socialist fraternity” for use in local conflicts; and how they turned environmental, economic, and social problems in their immediate area into “international” issues.
-By bringing together examples from both Eastern and Western Europe, I will highlight similarities and unexpected entanglements that existed across the so-called Iron Curtain and which have subtly shaped contemporary understandings of “Europe.”
-This project will thus make an important contribution to the history of Europeanization, complicating straightforward narratives of progress (i.e. from Schuman to Schengen) by demonstrating how cross-border contact fostered resentment and indifference as well as reconciliation and by showing how relations developed in tandem in East and West (however unevenly and asynchronously).
-At the same time, it will engage with a growing literature on everyday life (Alltagsgeschichte), spatial and material appropriation, and transnational environmental history.
+My research explores how French, Polish, and East and West German residents incorporated borders into day-to-day practices connected with work and leisure; how they appropriated state discourses and narratives of “Europe” or of “socialist fraternity” for use in local conflicts; and how they turned environmental, economic, and social problems in their immediate area into “international” issues.
+By bringing together examples from both Eastern and Western Europe, I hope to draw attention to similarities and unexpected entanglements that existed across the so-called Iron Curtain.

-Recent activities related to this research project include the following:
+Recent activities connected with this intellectual project include the following: